getodk/docs/odkx-src/build-app.rst

 After building your own application, you may choose to delete all the examples forms and configurations before pushing your files to your device.
 The files can be very large and take up a lot of space on the device.

-Open the terminal and type *grunt empty*, this removes all the files and creates an empty app-designer folder to work with.
+To delete all the example forms and configurations, open the terminal and type *grunt empty*, this removes all the files and creates an empty app-designer folder to work with.

 .. code-block:: console